Musical Colors® A Visual Music Color System

 Red, Orange, Yellow, Mint, Cyan, Azure, Blue

 These colors are what is actually printed and physically distributed to represent all the 12 musical notes found in the Musical Colors Visual Music Color System, where both are similar at first, then deviate from one another starting at Green.
-Do not pay attention to the Note Color Key below, it is only there for reference and was designed for visual learners with no blindness.

-The three following color swatches are so that people who are not colorblind can see what colorblind people actually see when looking at the true color swatch above, depending on their physical eye affliction.
-When colorblind people look at the following three swatches, one of them will appear identical to the first swatch above, and which will confirm the type of anopia you have.
+The three following color swatches are so that people who are not color blind can see what color blind people actually see when looking at the true color swatch above, depending on their physical eye affliction.
+When color blind people look at the following three swatches, one of them will appear identical to the first swatch above, and which will confirm the type of anopia you have.

 7 Colors Perceived For Those With Protanopia